Esri/arcgispro-vscode-debugger/README.md

 This can happen if Python has not yet initialized in ArcGIS Pro, or the previous session was improperly disconnected.
 Try these:
 * **Make sure Python has initialized:**
    In ArcGIS Pro, Python loads as needed (when a geoprocessing tool, the Python Window, or a notebook are opened).
 The debugger will not be able to attach until Python has initialized.
+More precisely, if the Python environment has not been initialized in ArcGIS Pro, there is no Python.exe process to attach to, see https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/activate-an-environment.htm for more information on Python initailization.
    1. Open the tool you are debugging, then try attaching again

    **NOTE:** Opening any geoprocessing tool will cause Python to initialize.
 Alternatively, open either the Python Window or a Notebook.